CTA-708

-CTA-708 (formerly EIA-708 and CEA-708) is the standard for closed captioning for ATSC digital television (DTV) streams in the United States and Canada.
-It was developed by the Consumer Electronics sector of the Electronic Industries Alliance, which is now a standalone organization Consumer Technology Association.
+CTA-708 (formerly EIA-708 and CEA-708) is the standard for closed captioning for ATSC digital television (DTV) broadcasts in the United States and Canada.
+It was developed by the Consumer Electronics sector of the Electronic Industries Alliance, which later became the standalone organization Consumer Technology Association.
+It replaced the previous EIA-608 standard for captioning, which was designed for analog NTSC broadcasts.

 Unlike RLE DVB and DVD subtitles, CTA-708 captions are low bandwidth and textual like traditional EIA-608 captions and EBU Teletext subtitles.
+However, unlike EIA-608, CTA-708 captions must be pre-rendered by the receiver with the digital video frames.
+The prior 608 standard transmitted subtitles on an invisible line (line 21) of NTSC's vertical blanking interval (VBI).
+This is no longer possible on digital receivers using ATSC.

-However, unlike EIA-608 byte pairs, CTA-708 captions are not able to be modulated on an ATSC receiver's NTSC VBI line 21 composite output and must be pre-rendered by the receiver with the digital video frames, they also include more of the Latin-1 character set, and include stubs to support full UTF-32 captions, and downloadable fonts.
-CTA-708 caption streams can also optionally encapsulate EIA-608 byte pairs internally, a fairly common usage.
+The CTA-708 standard also includes more of the Latin-1 character set, and includes stubs to support full UTF-32 captions as well as downloadable fonts.
+CTA-708 caption streams can also optionally encapsulate EIA-608 byte pairs internally, which was still more common than native CTA-708 in 2015.

 CTA-708 captions are injected into MPEG-2 video streams in the picture user data.
 The packets are in picture order, and must be rearranged just like picture frames are.
 This is known as the DTVCC Transport Stream.
 It is a fixed-bandwidth channel that has 960 bit/s typically allocated for backward compatible "encapsulated" Line 21 captions, and 8640 bit/s allocated for CTA-708 captions, for a total of 9600 bit/s.
 The ATSC A/53 Standard contains the encoding specifics.
 The main form of signalling is via a PSIP caption descriptor which indicates the language of each caption and if formatted for "easy reader" (3rd grade level for language learners) in the PSIP EIT on a per event basis and optionally in the H.222 PMT only if the video always sends caption data.

 CTA-708 caption decoders are required in the U.S. by FCC regulation in all 13 in diagonal or larger digital televisions.
 Further, some broadcasters are required by FCC regulations to caption a percentage of their broadcasts.

-Packets in CTA-708

-Caption streams are transmitted with many packet wrappers around them.
-These are the picture user data, which contains the caption data, which contains the cc_data, which contains the Caption Channel packets, which contains the Service Block, which contains the caption streams.
-These packets are described in detail in this section.
-But the streams themselves are described in the following sections.

-This layering is based on the OSI Protocol Reference Model:

-This section will describe the various packets, the Coding Layer and Presentation Layers are described in the remainder of this document.

-Picture User Data

-These are inserted before a SMPTE 259M active video frame or video packet.
-Common video packets are a picture header, a picture parameter set and a Material Exchange Format essence.